edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

   Applied m1fee6oypqpjrreleos5hmivgfqg6zfkgbrowx7sw5jvnicm73hqdq (00001.edgeql)

 Our database now has a schema consisting of the ``BlogPost`` type.
 We can create some sample data from the REPL.
-Run the ``edgedb`` command to re-open the REPL.
+Run the |gelcmd| command to re-open the REPL.

 .. code-block:: bash